Mrs Murphy, a 48-year-old woman, has presented to hospital with jaundice. Work through the case to reach a diagnosis.

 Character – What kind of pain is it?
 Is it sharp or a dull ache?

-“It can be quite sharp actually, when it’s bad it can just completely stop me in my tracks.”
+“It can be quite sharp and when it’s bad it can just completely stop me in my tracks.”

 Radiation – Does it move anywhere else?